As an Amazon Associate I earn from qualifying purchases.

 As you get older, your skin also gets older than before.
 Your collagen production—the protein that maintains the skin’s firmness and elasticity—starts to slow down.
 Collagen creams or facial masks do not penetrate the skin.
 You can take collagen supplements like fish collagen peptide to absorb them in your body.
 They will help give you that youthful skin.

-Facial Treatment Step 3: Practice a good skincare routine
+Facial Step 3: Practice a good skincare routine

-- Never go to bed with a dirty skin.
+Never go to bed with dirty skin.
 If you have been out the whole day, your face has by now accumulated a layer of skin oils, food grease, makeup, and dirt that would lead to acne if left overnight.
-Creating a skin care routine requires discipline, learning, and a budget.
+Creating a skincare routine requires discipline, learning, and budget.

-- Cleanse your face with facial cleanser/soaps that are not too harsh, strong-scented, or soapy.
+Cleanse your face with facial cleanser/soaps that are not too harsh, strong-scented, or soapy.
+You can use also a facial steamer.
 Soapy cleansers can cause damage on the face as it would dry the skin out of its natural oils.
 For an all-natural ingredient, you can use facial oils or an organic extra virgin coconut oil.

-- Exfoliate gently twice or thrice in a week to scrub off dead skin cells.
+Exfoliate gently twice or thrice in a week to scrub off dead skin cells.
 However, do not do this every day as it can make your skin sensitive.
+You can use a microdermabrasion machine for the best results.

-- Sunscreen is a must in skin care.
+Sunscreen is a must in skin care.
 Your skin needs protection from the harsh sunlight, so make sure to apply sunscreen 30 minutes to an hour before going out.
 For that non-sticky and greasy feel, invest in a water-based facial sunscreen that has UVA and UVB protection and with at least SPF 30 or above.
 Do not be complacent when indoors.
 The sunlight through your windows can still damage your skin, so slather on that sunscreen already.
+You can use a spray tan machine with a good spray tan solution to get tan from home.

 If the steps and the products are too much for your time and budget, we can narrow it down to a 5-step beauty regimen: cleanse, tone, moisturize, sunscreen, and protection.

-Facial Treatment Step 4: Hands off your face!
+Professional Facial Step 4: Hands off your face!

 Make a conscious effort to touch your face as less frequently as possible.
 Your hands have been everywhere.
 So, use a blotting paper or tissue paper to dab your skin when necessary gently.
 Be mindful of what you use on your face.
 Products that are high in alcohol content dry your skin fast!
 Also, give your phone screen a swipe of facial cleansing tissue before you place it against your face.
 Believe it or not, it has 10 times more bacteria than a toilet seat.
 All that dirt and bacteria will give you zits.